Greek Yogurt Veggie Dip

 - Baby gem lettuce leaves

-As always when it comes to feeding kids, I put out and offer a variety of foods and then say nothing.
-I don’t beg them to eat the veggies, beg them to try a veggie, or anything as this actually will backfire and cause them to eat less of that food you are pushing.
-This is the long-term strategy to help your kids learn to be healthy eaters, open to a variety of foods.
+- Feeding kids without pressure: As always when it comes to feeding kids, I put out and offer a variety of foods and then say nothing.
+I don’t beg them to eat the veggies, beg them to try a veggie, or anything as this will usually backfire and cause them to eat less of the food you are wanting them to eat.
+This is the long-term strategy to help your kids learn to be healthy eaters and to be open to a variety of foods.

 Greek Yogurt Veggie Dill Dip Recipe